Dun-sin/Whisper/README.md

    > Check this video of how to do that: https://www.youtube.com/watch?v=D0U8vD8m1I0
    > Note: If using Docker, the MongoDB port is **27018**

-7. Run npm start in the client directory and npm dev:docker, this uses docker for the server part
+7. Run npm start in the client directory and npm dev:docker in the server directory, this uses docker for the server part

 ```bash
 npm start